Rashmi-Kumari123/Rashmi-Kumari123/README.md

 🌟 **About Me:**
 - 🔭 Currently learning java and its framework, advanced DSA ,and web development(full stack).
 - 👀 I’m interested in to solve problem with logical reasoning.
-- 💞️ I know how to use tools like MYSQl, PSQL and MongoDb for managing database.
-- - 🌱 working on to make a portfolio of mine..
 - 📫 How to reach me: [rashu2377@gmail.com](mailto:rashu2377@gmail.com)
 - 😄 Pronouns: She/her
 - 🌱 Real fact : Plan your actions today and those actions create your future.